matiasleidemer/checkout-taxes-challenge/README.md

 # Challenge Solution

 This repository implements a solution for the Checkout/Tax problem.
+You can find more about it in the `CHALLENGE.md` file.

 ## Dependencies